blacktoko/PDO-Databaseclass/README.md

 * Run composer update to fetch the yaml class.
 * include the vendor/autoload.php in your php file.

+<h2>New php classes and files</h2>
+When you extend this project in your own.
+Update the psr-4 piece in the composer.json file.
+After updating and giving the namespaces run ```composer dump-autoload``` to update the autoloader files.

 <h2>Create connection</h2>
 ```php